ga4gh-metadata/ga4gh-metadata-examples/metagenomics_example/README.md

  - species will contain the set of nodes from the taxonomic reference (NCBI)
  - assignsets will contain for each biosample the count (raw or normalised) of these nodes

-FYI : the frequency is calculated from the count and the number of count to the 'Bacteria' node
+FYI : the proportion is calculated from the count of a node and the number of count to the 'Bacteria' node in the same sample

 FYI : node name in the assignsets collections is not limited to those present in the species collection.
 If another taxonomy is used, a link to the reference taxonomy can be provided.